This post might have affiliate links, please check out my full disclosure policy.

 Ganache is a French technique that involves heating cream and pouring it over chocolate.
 When mixed together it creates a glossy, smooth texture that can be used to coat cakes, cupcakes, and tarts or used as a glaze.
-Depending on the ratio of cream to chocolate you use, you can make a thin or thick chocolate ganache.
+Depending on the ratio of cream to chocolate you use, you can make a thin or thick whipped ganache.

 The key to a chocolate ganache frosting is to use a 1:1 ratio of chocolate to heavy cream, making it more like thick frosting and increasing its versatility.
 Plus, you’ll only need three ingredients to make it!